apache/tooling-trusted-release/atr/docs/developer-guide.md

 ## Understanding the code

 Once you have the server running, you can test it.
 At this point, it is useful to understand how the ATR works in general.
+References to symbols in this section are given without their `atr.` prefix, for brevity, and are linked to the respective source code.
+You should understand e.g. [`server.app`](/ref/atr/server.py:app) to mean `atr.server.app`.

+### Hypercorn and ASGI

 ATR is an [ASFQuart](https://github.com/apache/infrastructure-asfquart) application, running in [Hypercorn](https://hypercorn.readthedocs.io/en/latest/index.html).
-The entry point for Hypercorn is [`atr.server:app`](/ref/atr/server.py:app), which is then called with a few standard arguments [as per the ASGI specification](https://asgi.readthedocs.io/en/latest/specs/main.html#overview).
+The entry point for Hypercorn is [`server.app`](/ref/atr/server.py:app), which is then called with a few standard arguments [as per the ASGI specification](https://asgi.readthedocs.io/en/latest/specs/main.html#overview).
 We create the `app` object using the following code:

 ```python
 app = create_app(config.get())
 ```

-The [`create_app`](/ref/atr/server.py:create_app) function performs a lot of setup, and if you're interested in how the server works then you can read it and the functions it calls to understand the process further.
-In general, however, when developing ATR we do not work at the ASFQuart, Quart, and Hypercorn levels very often.
+The [`server.create_app`](/ref/atr/server.py:create_app) function performs a lot of setup, and if you're interested in how the server works then you can read it and the functions it calls to understand the process further.
+In general, however, when developing ATR we do not make modifications at the ASFQuart, Quart, and Hypercorn levels very often.

+### Routes and database

+Users request ATR pages over HTTPS, and the ATR server processes those requests in route handlers.
+Most of those handlers are in [`routes`](/ref/atr/routes/), but not all.
+What each handler does varies, of course, from handler to handler, but most perform at least one access to the ATR SQLite database.

+The path of the SQLite database is configured in [`config.AppConfig.SQLITE_DB_PATH`](/ref/atr/config.py:SQLITE_DB_PATH) by default, and will usually appear as `state/atr.db` with related `shm` and `wal` files.
+We do not expect ATR to have so many users that we need to scale beyond SQLite.

+We use [SQLModel](https://sqlmodel.tiangolo.com/), an ORM utilising [Pydantic](https://docs.pydantic.dev/latest/) and [SQLAlchemy](https://www.sqlalchemy.org/), to create Python models for the ATR database.
+The core models file is [`models.sql`](/ref/atr/models/sql.py).
+The most important individual SQLite models in this module are [`Committee`](/ref/atr/models/sql.py:Committee), [`Project`](/ref/atr/models/sql.py:Project), and [`Release`](/ref/atr/models/sql.py:Release).

+It is technically possible to interact with SQLite directly, but we do not do that in the ATR source.
+We use various interfaces in [`db`](/ref/atr/db/__init__.py) for reads, and interfaces in [`storage`](/ref/atr/storage/) for writes.
+We plan to move the `db` code into `storage` too eventually, because `storage` is designed to have read components and write components.
+There is also a legacy [`db.interaction`](/ref/atr/db/interaction.py) module which we plan to migrate into `storage`.

+These three interfaces, [`routes`](/ref/atr/routes/), [`models.sql`](/ref/atr/models/sql.py), and [`storage`](/ref/atr/storage/), are where the majority of activity happens when developing ATR.

+### User interface

+ATR provides a web interface for users to interact with the platform, and the implementation of that interface is split across several modules.
+The web interface uses server-side rendering almost entirely, where HTML is generated on the server and sent to the browser.

+The template system in ATR is [Jinja2](https://jinja.palletsprojects.com/), always accessed through the ATR [`template`](/ref/atr/template.py) module.
+Template files in Jinja2 syntax are stored in [`templates/`](/ref/atr/templates/), and route handlers render them using the asynchronous [`template.render`](/ref/atr/template.py:render) function.

+Template rendering can be slow if templates are loaded from disk on every request.
+To address this, we use [`preload`](/ref/atr/preload.py) to load all templates into memory before the server starts serving requests.
+The [`preload.setup_template_preloading`](/ref/atr/preload.py:setup_template_preloading) function registers a startup hook that finds and caches every template file.

+The ATR user interface includes many HTML forms.
+We use [WTForms](https://wtforms.readthedocs.io/) for form handling, accessed through the ATR [`forms`](/ref/atr/forms.py) module.
+The [`forms.Typed`](/ref/atr/forms.py:Typed) base class extends the standard `QuartForm` class in [Quart-WTF](https://quart-wtf.readthedocs.io/).
+Each form field is created using helper functions such as [`forms.string`](/ref/atr/forms.py:string), [`forms.select`](/ref/atr/forms.py:select), and [`forms.submit`](/ref/atr/forms.py:submit), which handle validation automatically.
+Forms are rendered in templates, but the ATR `forms` module also provides programmatic rendering through functions that generate HTML styled with Bootstrap.

+In addition to templates, we sometimes need to generate HTML programmatically in Python.
+For this we use [htpy](https://htpy.dev/), another third party library, for building HTML using Python syntax.
+The ATR [`htm`](/ref/atr/htm.py) module extends htpy with a [`Block`](/ref/atr/htm.py:Block) class that makes it easier to build complex HTML structures incrementally.
+Using htpy means that we get type checking for our HTML generation, and can compose HTML elements just like any other Python objects.
+The generated HTML can be embedded in Jinja2 templates or returned directly from route handlers.

+### Other important interfaces

+The server configuration in [`config`](/ref/atr/config.py) determines a lot of global state, and the [`util`](/ref/atr/util.py) module contains lots of useful code which is used throughout ATR.